On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Likelihood mapping of parameter space

-For the {\tt aTGC} point, there is enough room for the $-$ve fluctuation in the cross-section and hence no narrowing of the 68\% BCI is observed for it, see Table~\ref{tab:marginalised_observables_za_bsm}.
-The 68\% BCI for $A_x$ and $A_y$ are comparable to the corresponding $1\sigma$ intervals while the 68\% BCI for other three asymmetries are certainly narrower than $1\sigma$ intervals.
+For the {\tt aTGC} point, there is enough room for the negative fluctuation in the cross section and hence no narrowing of the 68~\% BCI is observed for it; see Table~\ref{tab:marginalised_observables_za_bsm}.
+The 68~\% BCI for $A_x$ and $A_y$ are comparable to the corresponding $1\sigma$ intervals, while the 68~\% BCI for other three asymmetries are certainly narrower than $1\sigma$ intervals.
 This narrowing, as discussed earlier, is due to the parametric dependence of the observables and their correlations.
-Each of the parameters has strong correlation with one of the asymmetries as shown in Fig.~\ref{fig:correlations_observables_in_mcmc_za}.
-The narrow contours indicate that if one can improve the errors on asymmetries, it will improve the parameter extraction.
-Steeper is the slope of the narrow contour, larger will be its improvement.
-We note that $A_x$ and $A_y$ have steep dependence on the corresponding parameters, thus even small variations in parameters leads to large variations in the asymmetries.
-While for $A_{xy}$ and $A_{x^2-y^2}$ the parametric dependence is weaker leading to their smaller variation with parameters and hence narrower 68\% BCI.
+Each of the parameters has a strong correlation with one of the asymmetries as shown in Fig.~\ref{fig:correlations_observables_in_mcmc_za}.
+The narrow contours indicate that if one can improve the errors on the asymmetries, it will improve the parameter extraction.
+The steeper is the slope of the narrow contour, the larger will be its improvement.
+We note that $A_x$ and $A_y$ have a steep dependence on the corresponding parameters, thus even small variations in the parameters lead to large variations in the asymmetries.
+For $A_{xy}$ and $A_{x^2-y^2}$ the parametric dependence is weaker, leading to their smaller variation with the parameters and hence narrower 68~\% BCI.